TheUltimateHacker/ShiftOS/README.md

 beautiful colours.
 The level of customization will exceed the levels of real world operating systems.

-**Please note that this repository is at this very moment for archival purposes only and will be replaced by
-[Project Orion](https://github.com/ShiftOS/Project-Orion) as soon as it implements all of the functionality of the original ShiftOS, contained in this repository.** Although this repository is used for archival and may be replaced by [Project Orion](http://www.github.com/ShiftOS/Project-Orion), it may still be worked on.
+Although this repository is used for archival and may be replaced by [Project Orion](http://www.github.com/ShiftOS/Project-Orion), it may still be worked on.

 ### Official links
 * [Official forums](http://shiftos.net)